matthewoden/moviefone/README.md

 # MovieFone (npm)

-Provides a Google Movies API for new releases around a location.
-Based heavily on [showtimes](https://github.com/jonursenbach/showtimes), but returns a movie-first response, rather than theater-first.
+This module provides a Google Movies API for new releases around a location, returning a list of movies complete with theaters and showtimes.
+It's not using an official API, so it may be subject to break at any time.

+## About
+This is heavily inspired by the npm module[showtimes](https://github.com/jonursenbach/showtimes).
+I really liked what Jon put together, just not the format of the response.
+I'm not loyal to any particular theater, so I rearranged the response to be movie-first, instead of theater-first.

 ## Installation
 ```
 npm install moviefone
 ```

 ## API
+There's not a lot to MovieFone:

 ### MovieFone(location)
 Our constructor.
 Sets the location for this instance.